 While cannabidiol (CBD) does not make people high, large amounts of consumption could lead to a positive result on a urine test for THC.

 Over-the-counter cough suppressants like Robitussin include an active ingredient called Dextromethorphan, which could cause false positives in tests for opioids and PCP.
 Pseudoephedrine, or Sudafed, could cause false positives for amphetamine or methamphetamine.
 Over-the-counter sleep aid drugs like Unisom may also lead to false positive results for PCP and methadone.

 Weight Loss Pills

 Some weight loss medications like phentermine have caused false positives in amphetamine urine tests.

-- Sertraline, known as Zoloft, could lead to false positives for benzodiazepine or LSD screenings.
+- Sertraline, known as Zoloft, could lead to false positives for benzodiazepine or LSD

-- Venlafaxine, known as Effexor XR, could lead to a false positive on a PCP urine test.
+- Venlafaxine, known as Effexor XR, could lead to a false positive on a PCP urine test

 Levofloxacin and Ofloxacin are known as Quinolone antibiotics.
-They may cause false positives for opiate, amphetamine, or methamphetamine tests.
+They may cause false positives for opioids, amphetamine, or methamphetamine tests.
 The antibiotic used to treat tuberculosis (Rifampin) could also cause false positives for opioid urine screenings.